 At 56, Anatoly Stepanovich Dyatlov was front and center in the worst nuclear disaster in world history.
 Anatoly Dyatlov was the Deputy Chief Engineer in charge of Chernobyl’s Reactor No. 4 when it exploded on April 26, 1986.
 The Soviet justice system subsequently blamed the horrifying incident on him and a few others.

 According to The Washington Post, however, Dyatlov staunchly disagreed with this accusation.
 Nonetheless, he was found guilty of criminal negligence and received a 10-year prison sentence.

-While many of us know that the official version of events is rarely the whole story, the Russians lay the blame squarely on him.
-To be fair, he certainly was the highest-ranking engineer present at the site during the incident.
-So what happened, exactly, and what kind of man was Anatoly Dyatlov?
+The Russians laid the blame squarely on Dyatlov, and he certainly was the highest-ranking engineer present at the site during the incident.
+But what happened, exactly, and what kind of man was Anatoly Dyatlov?

-Let’s explore the man’s background, his decision-making during the reactor’s explosion, and get to the core of what happened that night.
+Let’s explore the man’s background, the decisions he made after the reactor’s explosion, and get to the core of what happened that night.

 Welcome to Chernobyl.

 April 26, 1986: Anatoly Dyatlov’s Fatal Test

 The effects of the Chernobyl disaster surpassed the confines of Soviet Russia.
 Sweden detected notable amounts of radiation wafting from Asia to Europe just a few days after the reactor blew.
 The entire ecology of Pripyat, Ukraine was impacted, with both wildlife and humans in the region experiencing birth defects decades later.